Kragelj/Airbnb_Prague__Python-Tableau/README.md

 To visualize our data effectively, we used Tableau Public, offering dynamic mapping and intuitive graphical representations.
 Visualization is available on my [Tableau Public profle](https://public.tableau.com/app/profile/m.kra/vizzes).

 Tableau visualization helped us with displaying Airbnb listings geographically, showing concentration in various districts, analyzing district-wise rental patterns, identifying high-demand zones, and mapping Airbnb vs. real estate prices, revealing investment opportunities.

+### Analysis Results
+Here are the key findings from the Airbnb analysis in Prague:
+- Increase in Listings: As of March 2025, the number of active Airbnb listings rose to 8,763, showing an upward trend in availability.
+- Popular Districts: The highest concentration of Airbnb rentals is in Prague 1, followed by Prague 2, 3, and 5.
+- Profitability of Renting: The most profitable districts for rental investments are Prague 1, Prague 7, and Prague 5, where Airbnb revenues exceed long-term rental profits.
+- Nightly Rates: The average nightly price for Airbnb listings in Prague 1 is 2,626 Kč, making it the most expensive district for short-term stays.
+- Real Estate Prices: Prague 1 has the highest apartment prices, reaching nearly 200,000 Kč per square meter, making it the most expensive district for property purchases.
+- Return on Investment: Prague 9 has the shortest return rate of 14.6 years, followed by Prague 8 (15 years) and Prague 7 (16.4 years).